Bookworm (insect): Management

+Human awareness of bookworms dates back to the Middle Ages, when infested books were identified and burned.

 Pesticides can be used to protect books from these insects, but they are often made with harsh chemicals that make them an unattractive option.
 Museums and universities that want to keep their archives bookworm free without using pesticides often turn towards temperature control.
 Books can be stored at low temperatures that keep eggs from hatching, or placed in a deep-freezer to kill larvae and adults.
 The idea was taken from commercial food storage practices, as they are often dealing with the same pests.